 - Photoshop & Lightroom

-Upon successful completion of the programme, you will be able to:
+Upon successful completion of the Photography course, you will be able to:

 - Operate industry-standard cameras in order to capture still and motion-based images

 - Apply effective lighting techniques in natural, artificial and mixed lighting

 - Use Lightroom and Adobe Photoshop to edit and enhance images